BlockchainCommons/developer-web-site/_pages/envelope-usecases-software.md

 ```
 If a predicate like `isCompliant` were instead used, that might mislead readers into thinking that Casey stated something that he didn't.
 All that Casey attested to is knowledge of the FTC Consent, that he was the verifier, and that he `verifiedFor` a specific image, designated by a SHA hash.

-Attestations can be tricky: an Envelope creator must carefully think about what's getting signed and what's not!
+Attestations can be tricky: an envelope creator must carefully think about what's getting signed and what's not!

-A final version of the Envelope will also include the normal signatures by Bill and Omar:
+A final version of the envelope will also include the normal signatures by Bill and Omar:
 ```
 {
     "Gordian Envelope 1.1.0" [